 How the Orion survives reentry

 The large surface area of the bottom of the capsule works to take the blunt of the force.
 Like the Apollo reentry vehicles, Orion's heat shield is engineered to ablate (controllable burn).
-The shield is aerodynamic enough to maintain a stable flight path, yet blunt enough to slow the decent to a speed of just 500 km/h.
+The shield is aerodynamic enough to maintain a stable flight path, yet blunt enough to slow the descent to a speed of just 500 km/h.

 After achieving a reasonable rate, several small parachutes just over 2 meters in diameter slow the aircraft by only 30 km/h.
-From there, a series of large parachutes with diameters of 7-meteres are deployed to slow the capsule to 200 km/h just 3-kilometers above the surface of the Earth.
-Finally, three massive main parachutes with a diameter of 35 meters each slow the rate of decent to a survivable speed.
+From there, a series of large parachutes with diameters of 7-metres are deployed to slow the capsule to 200 km/h just 3-kilometers above the surface of the Earth.
+Finally, three massive main parachutes with a diameter of 35 meters each slow the rate of descent to a survivable speed.
 Though the landing is not pretty.

 However, it is through the hard daunting work astronauts perform today that will advance humanity to make the next giant leap.
 Soon, missions will take humans far beyond the reach of the Earth to explore otherworldly planets.